platformsh/platformsh-docs/src/configuration/services/redis.md

 }
 ```

-The format is identical regardless of whether it's a Persistent or Ephemeral service.
+The format is identical regardless of whether it's a persistent or ephemeral service.

 ## Usage example